The Native American Shepherd is actually a mix of two different breeds of dog, the Native American Indian dog and the Belgian Shepherd.

 - Hip Dysplasia

-Clearly, keeping on top of any signs or evidence of your dog developing any of these conditions is important, and getting them checked out by your vet on a regular basis will certainly extend their life expectancy.
+Keeping on top of any signs or evidence of your dog developing any of these conditions is important, and getting them checked out by your vet regularly will certainly extend their life expectancy.

 Supplements and Vitamins